lucasvmiguel/stock-api/README.md

 4. Log in to the Container registry (Github)
 5. Build and push Docker images

+## Important notes

+- command `make docker-run` in `development` will only work correctly if the container's network is configured right.
+(Check more info [here](https://docs.docker.com/config/containers/container-networking/))

 ## Roadmap

 - Remove `AutoMigrate` to implement some sort of manual migration system.
+- Implement E2E tests.